UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-dplyr.md

 > shortly)
 >
 > Hint: First filter and then mutate the data.
 The cheat-sheet contains useful
-> functions you can use when you make new variables
+> functions you can use when you make new variables.
 >
 > > ## Solution to challenge 2
 > >